Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

-### Downlink fragmentation: From SCHC gateway to a device
+### Downlink fragmentation: From SCHC gateway to device

 In that case the device is the fragmentation receiver, and the SCHC gateway the fragmentation transmitter.
 The following fields are common to all devices.